-When you get your Junior rating, your "rating and work credit card" should be transferred to the appropriate (white) Junior Skipper/Windsurfer binder.
-As a Junior Windsurfer, you are allowed to use the Junior rated boards.
+When you get your Junior rating, you are allowed to use the Junior rated boards (as well as the Novice boards).
 The Junior boards are more fragile and more difficult to sail.
 Use extra caution when carrying and sailing these boards.
 The allowable sailing area is also greatly increased.
 Juniors can sail anywhere in the Junior Daysailing Area unless restricted by the Dayleader.
 The Dayleader can restrict Juniors to the Inner Area or prohibit any windsurfing for any reason, such as the rescue skiff being non-operational, wind over 20 knots, dense fog, or thunderstorms.
 Juniors may not sail if there is no dayleader on duty (hint: get trained as a volunteer dayleader!)

-The Junior area has four boundaries:
+The Junior area has four boundaries (see maps in club operating rules):

-- 1. You must stay east of a line running south from Hs.
+- 1. You must stay east of a line running south from the former Hs.
 Lordships restaurant to the Emeryville Marina - 2.
 You must stay north of a line running straight west from the Ashby Radio Tower. - 3.
 You must stay 100 yards from any downwind shore except to dock. - 4.
 You must stay in sight of the clubhouse.